When Your Dog Wants What You Want

 Boxers can eat tomatoes just like any other dog and the same rules apply to them.
 You will want to prevent your dog from eating the green parts of the plant, but the ripe red part is ok as long as you don’t overdo it.
 Again, the key is moderation.

 3. Can dogs eat canned tomatoes?

 Dogs can eat canned tomatoes and some dogs might actually enjoy the canned tomatoes more than the fresh ones.
 Make sure you watch the sodium content in canned tomatoes.

 Although dogs do need sodium in order for their bodies to function properly, human food may possibly contain too much sodium for dogs.

 4. Can you give a dog tomato soup?

 Giving tomato soup to a dog is definitely not recommended.
-First, you have the sodium problem.
+First, you have a sodium problem.

 Canned soups are usually very high in sodium.
 It is suggested that adult dogs should only eat 13 mg of sodium for every kilogram of body weight.

-This means that in order for this size serving of soup to be safe for your dog, he/she must weigh at least at least 36.9 kg (81.2 lbs)!
+This means that in order for this size serving of soup to be safe for your dog, he/she must weigh at least 36.9 kg (81.2 lbs)!